 A call to celebrate neurodiversity

-My interest in neurodiversity began in schools when referrals were being made for “angry boys” yet when I worked with them I didn’t see anger, I saw bags of energy, bright personalities but high levels of frustrations around not being able to access learning, not knowing why and not feeling like they were understood.
+My interest in neurodiversity began in schools when referrals were being made for “angry boys”.
+When I worked with them, I didn’t see anger; I saw bags of energy and bright personalities, but high levels of frustration about not being able to access learning and feeling misunderstood.

 Let’s do what neurodiverse people do, let’s think outside the box and help them to find what exactly they're good at.
-Let's encourage those areas for learning which help them find their confidence, which in turn may help them to feel like they can achieve so that when they do their core lessons like English etc. they don’t automatically think they can’t do them, and what’s the point in doing them as they will only fail.
+Let's encourage those areas for learning which help them find their confidence, which in turn may help them to feel like they can achieve so that when they do their core lessons, they don’t automatically think they can’t do them, or think what’s the point in doing them as they will only fail.

-But going back to my interest in this area, what captured my attention and sparked my passion with these CYP was their “superpowers” and this is what we should be encouraging this group to find within themselves, to focus on and to celebrate!
+But going back to my interest in this area, what captured my attention and sparked my passion was their “superpowers” and this is what we should be encouraging this group to find within themselves; to focus on and to celebrate!

 I want my son and every other neurodiverse person to be proud and see that the world needs neurodiverse people.
-Some would argue that neurodiversity is a natural evolution because without the capacity to think outside the box or hyper-focus some of the best inventions, cures for diseases, businesses, music etc. would never have happened and we wouldn’t live in the world we do now... surely that’s something we should all be celebrating!
+Some would argue that neurodiversity is a natural evolution because without the capacity to think outside the box, some of the best inventions, cures for diseases, businesses, or music would never have happened.
+And we wouldn’t live in the world we do now... surely that’s something we should all be celebrating!